ericposas/spidermap/README.md

   - Try to match Spider Map to AA's radial example

-  - Add "Change all Labels" to a certain format option (full, city, code, etc.) at top of maps pages

   - Map Labels Context Menu
-    - Change to component state to use redux global state
     - Create a way to save label positions for the map in DB